 Once you know that you need funding for your small business, it’s time to research different loan types.
 Start by focusing on why you need a loan and what the money will help you finance.
 Some loan types are designed for specific large purchases, like manufacturing equipment and commercial property.
 Other financing options can be used to cover general needs.

 Once you’ve narrowed down which types of loans may work for you, get familiar with the loan qualifications and begin to compare lenders.
-With a short list of lenders in hand, the next step is to review loan requirements and gather relevant documents before applying for the loan.
+With a short list of lenders to consider, the next step is to review loan requirements and gather relevant documents before applying for the loan.
 Read on for more details on each step.

 1. Determine Your Need and Choose Your Loan Type

-To help you determine which type of loan to pursue, consider your business’s creditworthiness and your goals.
+To help you determine which type of loan to pursue, consider your business’ creditworthiness and goals.
 Why do you need a business loan at this point in time?
-Maybe you’re financing a large equipment purchase, or you need a relatively small amount to purchase raw materials.
+Maybe you’re financing a large equipment purchase or need a relatively small amount to purchase raw materials.
 Maybe you’re having temporary cash flow issues.
 Or perhaps you’re expanding your business and must fund increased operating expenses while your sales grow to match this new scale.

 When you keep your needs at the forefront, you’ll have an easier time identifying which type of loan is right for your business.

-- Small Business Administration (SBA) loans.
-The SBA partners with various lenders—including banks, credit unions, microlenders and community development organizations—to design and issue loans that meet various needs unique to small businesses.
+• Small Business Administration (SBA) loans.
+The SBA partners with various lenders – including banks, credit unions, microlenders and community development organizations – to design and issue loans that meet various needs unique to small businesses.
 The loans that SBA offers through its network of lenders can range from $10,000 microloans to $5 million 7(a) loans.
-Because the SBA guarantees a portion of each loan, it assumes some of each lender’s risk.
+Because the SBA guarantees a portion of each loan, it assumes some of the risks of each lender.
 This enables small businesses to take advantage of lower interest rates, longer repayment periods and lower credit score requirements.
 In the 2022 fiscal year, the SBA issued more than 62,000 loans, including 7(a) loans, 504 loans and microloans.

-- Equipment loan.
+• Equipment loan.
 Also known as equipment financing, these loans are designed specifically for purchasing machinery, hardware or even furniture.
-If you secure this type of loan, your equipment functions as the loan’s collateral; if you fail to make payments, your lender can seize it.
+If you secure this type of loan, your equipment functions as the loan’s collateral.
+And if you fail to make payments, your lender can seize it.

 Other options for financing business expenses include business lines of credit and business credit cards, each of which can be obtained more quickly than most business loans.
 Plus, they can help you build and improve your business’s credit history.